 Maloney was among 16 candidates who applied to the state Legislature to fill the remainder of Schneiderman’s term.
 But he soon withdrew his name, saying he felt acting Attorney General Barbara Underwood, who is not running to keep the position, was the best choice.
 The Legislature appointed her to fill the job until Dec.
 31.

 Maloney ran for attorney general in 2006 but was third in the Democratic primary behind Mark Green and Cuomo, who won the general election.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.